 - Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Columbia and Throughout Missouri
+Penalties for Not Registering as a Sex Offender in Columbia and Throughout Missouri

-Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Columbia, MO child pornography lawyers, we provide assistance in the following areas for clients in Columbia, MO:
+Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Columbia, MO child pornography lawyers, we provide help in the following practice areas for clients in Columbia, MO:

 What Are Common Defenses Against Child Pornography Charges in Columbia, MO?

 The Combs Waterkotte skilled Columbia, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Columbia, MO in cases just like yours.
-While every case is different with unique circumstances, some defense strategies our lawyers have used include:
+While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:

-Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Columbia, MO, or that the material did not belong to you.
+The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
 You also may not have even been aware of the existence of child porn.
 This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
 You also could have used an unsecured or shared network which enabled another individual to download child porn.
 An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Columbia, MO.

-Your knowledgeable Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Call us today at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
+Call us now at (314) 900-HELP or reach out to us online.

 An Accidental Possession Defense